 I love to garden and I founded Heroic Gardens to extend my passion to support veterans and their families.

 In today's world, it seems that the people that are most deserving of help don't have access to what they need, or even are aware of what they can do to help themselves.

 My Grandfather was a US Army SSgt in WWII.
 I remember, as a small child, spending hours in my Grandparent's vegetable garden in Somers Point, NJ.
 We were lucky, that garden was the size of a football field.
 I was too young to understand how and why my Grandfather spent hours there.

 He was healing.

-I'm a candidate for a certification in Horticultural Therapy in 2021 through Temple University's Tyler School of Art Division of Architectural & Environmental Design.
+I'm a candidate for a certificate in Horticultural Therapy in 2021 through Temple University's Tyler School of Art Division of Architectural & Environmental Design.